MemoryofLight/startup/README.md

 - bottom: val - moves element up a distance from the bottom of its container, etc
 - right
 - left
 - translateX() - moves an element horizontally on the 2D plane.
-It takes a distance value as a parameter, which can be specified in pixels (px), ems (em), or other length units, and indicates how far to move the element along the horizontal axis.
+It takes a distance value as a parameter, which can be specified in pixels (px), ems (em), or other length units, (IF YOU GIVE IT % IT MEANS A PERCENTAGE OF THE WIDTH OF THE ELEMENT)and indicates how far to move the element along the horizontal axis.
 Negative moves left, positive moves right; if you use a percent it refers to a percent of the element's own width and height; DOES NOT AFFECT STATIC ELEMENTS
 - translateY() - same as X but vertical
 - transform: translateX() translateY() - transform property allows you to apply a transformation to the element while keeping its position and layout within the document flow intact. transform allows you to act on static elements
 - flex: flex-grow flex-basis; flex-grow defines how much the item will grow to fill around it.
 1 means it will fill all available space. flex-basis is the value that says the intitial size of the flex item.